mlugg/adrift/adrift.md

 		SYNC <us>                    Update the timer to 'us' microseconds.
 Effective regardless of whether the timer is already running.
 		SPLIT <us>                   Perform a split on the current run at 'us' microseconds.
 If this is the last split, finish the run at 'us' microseconds.
 Only effective if a run is active.
 		RESET <us>                   Reset the current run, setting the timer back to 'us' microseconds and stopping it.

+	S2C
+		START                        Request a client to start a run via C2S START.
+Clients must obey this request (even if a run is active).
+		SPLIT                        Request a client to split via C2S SPLIT.
+Clients must obey this request.
+		RESET                        Request a client to reset a run via C2S RESET.
+Clients must obey this request.

 ### Split communication